OU Profiles homepage Edit my profile User guide Accessibility Statement

 The Rewriting Rory project fosters a reappraisal of the final decade in the career of Irish blues musician Rory Gallagher (1948-1995), using unexplored archival materials and fresh interviews with those who knew him to challenge the typical ‘rise and fall’ narrative that continues to be perpetuated in stories of his life.
 It seeks to outline the many musical highpoints and accomplishments that Gallagher continued to strive for, despite numerous personal and professional setbacks, and correct the assumption that his decline in health translated into a decline in musicianship.
 Rory Gallagher: The Later Years, based on this research, was published with WP Wymer in October 2024.

-Food Marketing and Selling Healthy Lifestyles with Science (2021-present)
+Marketing Healthy Lifestyles with Science (2018-present)

 Past Research Projects